-Join Michael Lehman for an in-depth discussion in this video Exploring the Wunder Bar, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Exploring the Wunder Bar, part of Android App Development: Internet of Things.

 - The next thing we're going to do…is build something called my home weather.…For that, we're going to use an internet of (things)…starter kit built by a company in Germany…called Relayer called the WundarBar.…The WunderBar as, you can see here on the screen,…has a companion Android app,…and it has a number of sensors.…The first sensor is a temperature/humidity sensor,…and that's what we're going to use for my home weather.…The next sensor to the right is an IR blaster.…That means you could use this to create something…that would control other devices that use IR…like a television set or a set-top box.…

 The next is microphone,…which is represented by the ear there.…Then, we have a proximity detector,…which allows you to see when something close…and what color it is.…Then, the next is accelerometer/gyroscope,…and finally that last thing with the four dots…is a bridge to a system called grove,…which allows you to use devices built by other people,…that have the specific grove connector on it.…When you put it all together,…

 - Exploring the Internet of Things